 Perhaps the most famous thing about London's West End is its theatre scene.
 Alongside Broadway in New York, West End theatre represents the highest quality theatre in the world.

-At the moment, you can choose from a wide range of West End shows: From musicals like Wicked, Billy Elliot, Les Miserables and Phantom of the Opera, to plays like War Horse, The Woman in Black and The Mousetrap.
+At the moment, you can choose from a wide range of West End shows: From musicals like Wicked, Mamma Mia, Les Miserables and Phantom of the Opera, to plays like War Horse, The Woman in Black and The Mousetrap.

 Find out more about London theatre.

 Things to do in West End: Cinema and Casinos

 The West End is also London’s glamorous centre for red carpet movie premieres.
 Hollywood stars can be seen posing for photos almost every week.

 This historical square is also where you’ll find the 24-hour Hippodrome Casino which has space for live shows as well as a restaurant and five bars.

 Things to do in West End: Bars and Clubs

 There is never a dull moment in London’s West End bar scene.
 You can dance the night away at Cafe de Paris or Tiger Tiger.
 You can find trendy bars such as Dirty Martini on Covent Garden piazza or you can simply enjoy a romantic cocktail or two in the swanky surroundings of hotel bars like Artesian at The Langham, and Scoff & Banter Leicester Square in the Radisson Blu Edwardian, Hampshire